Jonny Kim: NASA

 While studying at Harvard Medical School, Kim met and was inspired by astronaut–physician Scott E. Parazynski to apply for Astronaut Candidacy.
-On June 7, 2017, Kim was one of twelve candidates chosen from a pool of over 18,300 applicants to join NASA Astronaut Group 22.
+On 7 June 2017, Kim was one of twelve candidates chosen from a pool of over 18,300 applicants to join NASA Astronaut Group 22.
 He reported for duty on 21 August 2017, and graduated from training on 10 January 2020.

 According to NASA, Kim will work in the Astronaut Office while awaiting a flight assignment.
-On 9 December 2020, NASA formally announced that Kim would join 17 other astronauts in training for a 2024 Moon landing.
-In April 2021, he was selected as Increment Lead for Expedition 65.
+In 2020, Kim began working as a capsule communicator at the Christopher C. Kraft Jr. Mission Control Center.
+On 9 December 2020, NASA formally announced that Kim would join 17 other astronauts in training for early Moon landing missions of the Artemis program.
+In July 2023, he was serving as operations officer, supporting crew operations.
+In August 2024, NASA announced that Kim was scheduled as a member of the Expedition 72/73 crew to the International Space Station (ISS).

+The Expedition 72/73 crew—Kim, Sergey Ryzhikov, and Alexey Zubritsky—launched from the Baikonur Cosmodrome, aboard the Soyuz MS-27 spacecraft, on 8 April 2025 at 05:47 UTC; they docked with Prichal three hours and ten minutes later.
+Kim was tasked to "conduct scientific research in technology development, Earth science, biology, human research, and more."

+Awards and decorations

+As of August 2023, Kim is known to have earned the following decorations.